 How do you restore a white Christmas tree?
-All white trees are prone to change colours eventually.
+All white trees are prone to change colors eventually.

 But some factors can speed up the process of a white Christmas tree turning yellow.
-You can really prevent a white tree from turning yellow as this often happen as a result of ageing.
+You can prevent a white tree from turning yellow, as this often happens due to aging.
 However, there are ways this can be fixed.

-All white Christmas trees help you create a dreamy aesthetic Christmas and also add some personalised touch to your holiday decor.
-You can make this artificial Christmas tree work every year but due to storage conditions, you might have to clean it up before you decorate.
+All-white Christmas trees help you create a dreamy aesthetic Christmas and also add some personalized touch to your holiday decor.
+You can make this artificial Christmas tree work every year, but due to storage conditions, you might have to clean it up before you decorate.

-When it comes to holiday decor, a white Christmas tree gives you plenty of options when it comes to decoration.
-But the pristine white colour it comes need is going to need extra care.
-Below are reasons why white Christmas trees turn yellow and simple ways that can be fixed.
+When it comes to holiday decor, a white Christmas tree gives you plenty of options for decoration.
+But the new white color it needs is going to need extra care.
+Below are reasons why white Christmas trees turn yellow and straightforward ways that can be fixed.

 How Do You Fix A Yellowing White Christmas Tree?

 White plastic tends to turn yellow over time.
-How you take care of your Christmas tree before storing it away is essential, you should ensure to have it cleaned and stored away properly.
+How you take care of your Christmas tree before storing it away is essential, you should ensure to have it is cleaned and stored away correctly.

 However, there are ways you can fix this yellowing white Christmas tree.
-Below are easy steps you can take to clean your white Christmas tree and prevent it from turning yellow again.
+Below are easy steps to clean your white Christmas tree and prevent it from turning yellow again.

 Step 1: Sunlight

-The first step to turning your tree back to white is leaving it in direct sunlight for some hours.
-Sunlight has natural bleaching properties and if the colour change is subtle then you should have the white back in a couple of hours.
-Take note that you are going to need full sun of at least 6 hours for this.
+The first step to turning your tree back to white is leaving it in direct sunlight for hours.
+Sunlight has natural bleaching properties, and if the color change is subtle, you should have the white back in a couple of hours.
+Take note that you will need full sun of at least 6 hours for this.

 Step 2: Check The Care Instructions